machines-in-motion/kino_dynamic_opt/README.md

-# Kino-dynamic Trajectory Optimization for Quadruped Robot
+# Kino-dynamic Trajectory Optimization for Multiped Robots

 This software provides methods for kino-dynamic optimization for multiped robots.
 It contains a list of solvers and optimization problem for robotics optimal control.